react-select-oss/react-select/README.md

 This fork will be released under the npm package name `react-select-oss`.

+---

 The Select control for [React](https://reactjs.com).
 Initially built for use in [KeystoneJS](http://www.keystonejs.com).

-See [react-select.com](https://www.react-select.com) for live demos and comprehensive docs.
+See [react-select-oss.netlify.app](https://react-select-oss.netlify.app) for live demos and comprehensive docs.

-React Select is funded by [Thinkmill](https://www.thinkmill.com.au) and [Atlassian](https://atlaskit.atlassian.com).
-It represents a whole new approach to developing powerful React.js components that _just work_ out of the box, while being extremely customisable.
+React Select represents a whole new approach to developing powerful React.js components that _just work_ out of the box, while being extremely customisable.

 For the story behind this component, watch Jed's talk at React Conf 2019 - [building React Select](https://youtu.be/yS0jUnmBujE)